alexd-alves/vigilante/content/Logs/Session 6.md

 ### [Wannabe Machine World Overlords](https://www.youtube.com/watch?v=iAu-543810Y)

-Now that the [[index#Players|Party]] is closer to the [[Beep Boop|Beep Boops]], they can see that the bots are marked as "Mk B(x)" and that the one marked as Mk B1 looks slightly different, indicating that he is the leader of the formation.
+Now that the [[Characters/Players/index|Party]] is closer to the [[Beep Boop|Beep Boops]], they can see that the bots are marked as "Mk B(x)" and that the one marked as Mk B1 looks slightly different, indicating that he is the leader of the formation.

 [[Falsair]] tries to reason with [[Vinth]], but he is unwilling to listen and turns to fight the Party.
 Then, after creating some black squid tentacles to hold the bots down, [[Falsair]] fails to fight the pull of a nearby rift and gets sucked back into the pub.
 As he is pulled in, [[Vinth]] recognizes him.